kovachki/kovachki.github.io/_pages/about.md

 Prof. <a href="https://uqgroup.mit.edu/">Youssef Marzouk</a>, Prof. <a href="https://millergroup.caltech.edu/Miller_Group/Home.html">Tom Miller</a>, and Prof. <a href="https://math.ethz.ch/sam/the-institute/people/siddhartha-mishra.html">Siddhartha Mishra</a>.
 I am originally from
  Sofia, Bulgaria but have lived in the US since 2005 (Atlanta &rarr; LA).
 I received a B.Sc. in mathematics from Caltech in 2016.
 I am a recipient of the
  2020 <a href="https://www.cms.caltech.edu/academics/honors#amazon">Amazon AI4Science Fellowship</a> which recognizes the outstanding work of graduate students
  in machine learning that impacts other scientific fields.
+My work has been written about in popular science magazines:
+ <a href="https://www.technologyreview.com/2020/10/30/1011435/ai-fourier-neural-network-cracks-navier-stokes-and-partial-differential-equations/">MIT Technology Review</a>,
+ <a href="https://www.quantamagazine.org/latest-neural-nets-solve-worlds-hardest-equations-faster-than-ever-before-20210419/">Quanta Magazine</a>.

 My broader interest include anything mathematically beautiful or machine learning related.
 In particular, I am excited about the <a href="https://arxiv.org/pdf/2012.14501.pdf">approximation theory</a> of neural networks, the